justintemp/Pintos_Starter/README.md

 5. Change the remote repo to point to your own git repo.
 First go to your repo and find the `git remote add origin` command.
 Copy that line and then run it
 6. Add all the code with `git add .`
 7. Commit the code `git commit -m "initial commit"`
-8. Push the code to your remote repo `git push`
+8. Push the code to your remote repo and set the upstream `git push --set-upstream origin master`

 # Steps on how to install pintos